yeonwan/RecipeCralwer/README.md

 ---

 ## Introduction
-**RecipeCrawler** automates the process of extracting recipe data from "Maangchi" and storing it in a structured format for further use.
+**RecipeCrawler** automates the process of extracting recipe data from "10000recipe" and storing it in a structured format for further use.
 This project is useful for collecting data for recipe analysis, food blogs, or building datasets for cooking-related applications.

 ---